staeter/work-in-progress/dialogue.md

 These core principles might be idealistic and unreachable but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

-1. **Respectful**: Foster goodwill, empathy and constructive communication.
+1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
-2. **Purposeful**: Avoid addictive patterns to encourage mindful and intentional technology use.
+2. **Purposeful**: Encourage mindful and intentional technology use.
-3. **Expressive**: Enable creative expression and knowledge sharing.
+3. **Expressive**: Enable creative expression and knowledge sharing regardless of economical background.
-4. **Collaborative**: Facilitate collective organization and decision-making.
+4. **Collective**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
 5. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 6. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 7. **Resilient**: Maintain platform availability even under state-level interdiction.
 8. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-9. **Distributed**: Share computing and storage resources across nodes to minimize environmental impact and ensure network independence.
+9. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
 10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
 11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
 12. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the core principles.
+13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the *core principles*.
-14. **Governance**: Organize platform governance in a way that ensures consistent adherence to the core principles while involving as many people as possible.
+14. **Governance**: Organize platform governance in a way that ensures consistent adherence to the *core principles*.

 ## Tensions